-The first thing you should realize is that you do not want a high personal injury recovery because, if you receive one, you will have suffered more than any human would ever want.
-You have either lost a loved one through wrongful death, or you were severely and permanently injured, which most likely means that you will be in significant pain, or suffer some other disability or disfigurement, for the rest of your life.
+The first thing you should realize is that you do not want a high personal injury recovery because, if you receive one, you will have suffered way too much.
+You have either lost a loved one through wrongful death, or you were severely and permanently injured, which most likely means that you will be in a lot of pain, or have disability or disfigurement, for the rest of your life.
 This is another way of saying that the very highest personal injury settlements or verdicts, despite smiling billboard faces with big checks in personal injury cases, only follow serious accidents, injuries & deaths.
 However, regardless of your level of injury or disability, you can help maximize the value of your personal injury claim by taking the following important steps after your accident:

 (1) Highest Possible Personal Injury Settlement or Verdict: Act Fast!